IBM/magkit-test/magkit-test-servlet/README.md

 // Each request mock has a session mock with the id "test"... assertThat(request.getSession().getId(), is("test"));

-// ane each session mock has a servlet context mock: assertThat(request.getSession().getServletContext(), notNullValue());
+// ...and each session mock has a servlet context mock: assertThat(request.getSession().getServletContext(), notNullValue());
 ```